-Once you ask such questions and begin to investigate, you will inevitably be captivated by the incredible story of that volcanic eruption in 79 AD.
-He discovers one mystery and one answer after another.
-I started writing a book about it.
-It has become a thriller, but it is pedantically researched and based on facts.
-It is about the first excavation of the remains of Herculaneum under the tunnels of the small village of Resina.
-It is about the errors of the historians, about criminals and treasure thieves, about dark passages in the lava and about what still lies down there. …Especially of the latter.
+Once you start asking such questions and begin to investigate, you will inevitably be captivated by the incredible story of the volcanic eruption in 79 AD, discovering one mystery and answer after another.
+I started writing a book about it, which has become a thriller, meticulously researched and based on facts.
+It’s about the first excavation of the remains of Herculaneum under the tunnels of the small village of Resina, the errors of the historians, criminals and treasure thieves, dark passages in the lava, and what still lies beneath.
+Especially the latter.

 I would be delighted.